MoeOuni/calo-football-online-manager/Readme.md

 ### Verifying the Setup

 1. **API Server**
    Open your browser or use a tool like Postman or cURL to verify that the backend server is running.
-Navigate to `http://localhost:3000/api` (or any available route you have defined).
+Navigate to `http://localhost:3000/ping`.

 2. **Frontend Application**
    Open your browser and go to `http://localhost:5173` to view the running React app.